-We want to know: Where do German startups stand in artificial intelligence?
+We want to know: How are German startups doing when it comes to artificial intelligence?

-73 percent of German startups are affected by the effects of Corona or their existence is threatened.
-In order to strengthen the innovative ability of the German economy in the long term after the corona crisis, potential must be better exploited.
-Especially in central fields of technology such as artificial intelligence (AI).
-After all, alongside large companies such as IBM with Watson or Google, it is above all startups that are developing business ideas based on AI.
+73 percent of German startups have been affected by changes ushered in by COVID-19 or their existence has been threatened.
+In order to strengthen the German economy’s talent for innovation once the pandemic is over, raw potential must be more effectively harnessed — especially in vital fields of technology such as artificial intelligence (AI).
+After all, alongside large companies such as IBM with Watson or Google, it is predominantly startups who are developing AI-based business ideas.

-We wanted to know more about the relevance of AI for German startups.
-In which fields and industries are the most players active?
-What do they use AI for?
+We wanted to find out how relevant AI is for German startups.
+What fields and industries are AI-startups most active in?
+And what exactly do they use the AI for?

-1. An overview of current fields of application: Where and how is AI used by German startups?
+1. An overview of current fields of use: Where and how is AI used by German startups?

-2. A systematic comparison between AI startups in Germany and Israel, one of the hotspots for innovation and AI worldwide This comparison serves to make the potentials and challenges of the German ecosystem more visible.
+2. A systematic comparison will be drawn between AI startups in Germany and those in Israel, one of the worldwide innovation hotspots for AI.
+This comparison will make both the potential and challenges implicit in the German ecosystem more visible.

-3. Effects for digital ethics: Starting from the fields of application, social debates on the aspects of responsibility, explainability, self-determination, equal opportunities, security and protection – are taken up and classified.
+3. The effects on digital ethics: Using the fields of application as a jumping off point, social debates as to the aspects of responsibility, explainability, self-determination, equal opportunities, security and protection – are conducted and classified.

-First results show the high relevance of AI for startups in Germany.
-For a good 40 percent of German startups, AI has a clear influence on their business models.
+Early results suggest AI is highly relevant to startups in Germany.
+For a good 40 percent of German startups, AI has a marked influence on their business models.
 This makes startups a central player in the application of AI solutions.
 For these startups, a strong focus is on “Software-as-a-Service”.
-For example, around four out of ten AI startups are active in this area, compared to just under 23 percent in the German startup ecosystem as a whole.
+For example, around four out of ten AI startups are active in this area, in comparison to just under 23 percent in the German startup ecosystem as a whole.

 It is also apparent that fields such as robotics, natural language processing or customer service are relatively strongly represented in Germany.
-Other areas such as agriculture, education, entertainment, HR and security are less occupied compared to Israel.
+Other areas such as agriculture, education, entertainment, HR and security are less popular amongst German startups compared to Israel’s offerings.

-These are initial findings that whet the appetite for more.
+These are early findings that whet the appetite for more.
 I am curious to see what else the study will make tangible.

 Stay tuned.
-We will present the results later this year.
+We will present our results later this year.